psanders/dummyauth/README.md

 ## Install and run

-Run the following command to install and run the service
+Use the following command to install and run the service

 ```
 npm install